MustafaFarajAllah/Projects/README.md

 # Projects
-This repository contains my projects in Machine Learning and Business Intelligence.
+This repository contains my projects in the fields of:
+- Machine Learning
+- Natural Language Processing
+- Analytics & Analysis
+- Business Intelligence